SAP-samples/btp-fiori-helloworld/README.md

 This mission includes the following steps:

-* Setup of **SAP BTP** account and subaccount - to give you access the to the SAP BTP Cockpit administration interface.
+* Setup your **SAP BTP account and subaccount** - to give you access the to the SAP BTP Cockpit administration interface.

-* Setup of **SAP Launchpad Service** - to give you access to create and configure the central point of entry for your users.
+* Setup your **SAP Launchpad Service** - to give you access to create and configure the central point of entry for your users.

-* Setup of **SAP Business Application Studio** - to give you access to the development environment.
+* Setup your **SAP Business Application Studio** - to give you access to the development environment.
 See section Setup your BTP Trial Account.

 * Create a **"Hello World" app** - using Cloud Foundry Runtime, UI5/Fiori, Business Application Studio (BAS).

-* Deploy your Hello World app to the BTP HTML5 repository.
+* Deploy your Hello World app to the BTP **HTML5 repository**.

-* Add your App to a BTP Launchpad site.
+* Add your App to a BTP **Launchpad Site**.